iterative/dvc.org/content/docs/command-reference/exp/branch.md

   maxf-2000
 ```

-`maxf-2000` can now be merged, rebased, pushed, etc. like any other Git branch.
+`maxf-2000` can now be checked out, merged, rebased, pushed, etc. like any other Git branch.